What billionaires and giant corporations pay in taxes—and what that means for the rest of us.

 Conclusion

-While people across the country are struggling to make ends meet, the Trump administration is pushing for massive tax giveaways to the ultra-rich and mega-corporations, all while pushing to slash vital programs—like childcare, education, healthcare, and more—that benefit everyone.
+While people across the country are struggling to make ends meet, the Trump administration has prioritized massive tax giveaways for the ultra-rich and mega-corporations, all while pushing to slash vital programs—like childcare, education, healthcare, and more—that benefit everyone.

-By increasing tax rates on the richest Americans, taxing billionaire wealth, and making corporations pay their fair share, we can ensure that the rich help protect the climate and lift children out of poverty.
+By increasing tax rates on the richest Americans, taxing billionaire wealth, and making corporations pay their fair share, we can make rich polluters pay to protect our climate and lift children out of poverty.
 And it’s key to saving our democracy and solving our toughest global challenges.

 Hundreds of thousands of people like you have joined Oxfam to demand the rich pay their fair share in taxes.
 Your voice in this fight matters, and when we join our voices together, our message becomes impossible to ignore.